How to Build the Perfect Smoothie

 5. The Flavour Factor

 Thinking about flavouring your smoothie with herbs and spices can really take it up a level.
 Herbs and spices are high in phytonutrients, antioxidants and polyphenols.
 They also have antimicrobial properties keeping your gut bugs in check.
 Cinnamon is a great natural blood sugar stabiliser and adds sweetness without the sugar content.
-You can find cinnamon as a key ingredient in our Cacao + Collagen or Inspired Collagyn which make a delicious addition to smoothies with a creamy base such as banana or avocado.
+You can find cinnamon as a key ingredient in our Cacao + Collagen which makes a delicious addition to smoothies with a creamy base such as banana or avocado.

 6. Try Tea!